 If you’ve ever wondered about the most popular dog breed in your state, good news: U.S. News & World Report has conducted an in-depth analysis, looking at over 250,000 data points to determine the reigning dog breeds in each state.

-The study reveals the most popular dog breeds in America include the Chihuahua, French Bulldog, Golden Retriever, German Shepherd, and Shih Tzu.
+The study reveals that America’s most popular dog breeds include the Chihuahua, French Bulldog, Golden Retriever, German Shepherd, and Shih Tzu.

 The Chihuahua is the most popular breed in 21 states; the Golden Retriever is the favorite canine in 14, while the French Bulldog is the top breed in three states and makes the top 5 in 24.